PressClub Middle East · Article.

 Another contributor to the sublime dynamics of the BMW M2 is the Active M Differential at the rear axle.
 Also included as standard, it is able to seamlessly generate a locking effect of up to 100 per cent whenever required.
 This optimises traction on road surfaces offering different levels of adhesion for the left- and right-hand rear wheel, for example, as well as improving power transfer when accelerating hard out of corners.

-Advanced sports car cockpit with BMW Curved Display as standard and the option of M Carbon bucket seats.
+Advanced sports car cockpit with BMW Curved Display.

 The new BMW M2 boasts a cockpit with a driver-centric design featuring M-specific readouts, controls and setup options, as well as the advanced BMW Curved Display.
 Driving-related information including Shift Lights appears in a new graphical layout on the 12.3-inch information display.
-M-specific widgets for vehicle setup and tyre condition are just two of the items that can be called up in the 14.9-inch control display.
-The optional BMW Head-Up Display also features M-specific readouts.
+M-specific widgets for vehicle setup and tyre condition are just two of the tems that can be called up in the 14.9-inch control display.

 Article Offline Attachments.

 AR - The all-new BMW M2 - Press Release PDF, AR, 159.45 KB

 EN - The all-new BMW M2 - Press Release PDF, EN, 549.38 KB

 The all-new BMW M2 - Highlights.
 PDF, EN, 129.5 KB